InstallerLegacy/screenshots.virtualhub.eu.org/.github/ISSUE_TEMPLATE/problem-report.md

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See the problem
+4. See error

 **Expected behavior**
-A clear and concise description of what you expected to be written.
+A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.